IQA Qualifications

 Visit here for a full Course Price List.

-To book, call us on 0800 246 5574 or email us.
+To book, call us on 0800 246 5574 or complete our Booking Form.

-WHAT ARE THE V1, D34 & TAQA QUALIFICATIONS?
+What are the V1, D34 & TAQA qualifications?

 Here’s a bit of history to the IQA qualifications:

 In 2010, the qualifications set out above replaced older D34 and V1 Internal Verifier qualifications.
-The new qualifications are known as the TAQA (Training, Assessment and Quality Assurance) qualifications, and include qualifications for Assessor and External Verifiers as well as Internal Quality Assurers (previously know as Internal Verifiers).
+The new qualifications are known as the TAQA (Training, Assessment and Quality Assurance) qualifications, and include qualifications for Assessors and External Verifiers as well as Internal Quality Assurers (previously know as Internal Verifiers).

-One of the key differences is that the new qualifications contain a much stronger knowledge base than previously and this is evidenced by the mandatory knowledge unit in each of the qualifications.
-The new qualifications also include one for quality assurance staff who manage the work of teams of assessors (a ‘lead IQA’ role) and this includes a unit imported from the Management Standards (MSC units of assessment).
+One of the key differences is that the new qualifications contain a much stronger knowledge-base than previously and this is evidenced by the mandatory knowledge unit in each of the qualifications.
+The new qualifications also include one for quality assurance staff who manage the work of teams of Assessors (a ‘lead IQA’ role) and this includes a unit imported from the Management Standards (MSC units of assessment).

-There is no mandatory requirement to requalify to the new TAQA units, however, if you achieved your IQA qualifications as either the D34 or V1 units prior to 2010, and have not been regularly verifying since then, you may find that prospective employers will require you to have evidenced Continuous Professional Development (CPD) or undertaken refresher training to maintain your knowledge in the field of Quality Assurance and the new frameworks.
+There is no mandatory requirement to re-qualify to the new TAQA units, however, if you achieved your IQA qualifications as either the D34 or V1 units prior to 2010, and have not been regularly verifying since then, you may find that prospective employers will require you to have evidenced Continuous Professional Development (CPD) or undertaken refresher training to maintain your knowledge in the field of quality assurance and the new frameworks.